ListFEATURED

 The popularity of Doraemon and Shinchan on television made Disney UTV release Shinchan: Bungle in the Jungle (Crayon Shin-chan: Jungle That Invites Storm) on 1st April 2011 in Indian theatres.

-This made it the first anime film ever to be commercially released in Indian theatres, which was followed by the release of Doraemon: Nobita and the New Steel Troops-Winged Angels (Doraemon: Nobita and the Steel Troops – The New Age) on 6th October 2011 and Doraemon the Movie Nobita Aur Jadooi Tapu (Doraemon: Nobita and the Island of Miracles – Animal Adventure) on 24th May 2013.
+This made it the first anime film ever to be commercially released in Indian theatres, which was followed by the release of Doraemon: Nobita and the New Steel Troops-Winged Angels (Doraemon In Nobita and the Steel Troops: New Age) on 6th October 2011 and Doraemon the Movie Nobita Aur Jadooi Tapu (Doraemon: Nobita and the Island of Miracles – Animal Adventure) on 24th May 2013.

 Doraemon: Nobita and the Island of Miracles – Animal Adventure – Official Hindi Trailer (Disney UTV)